Active Reconfigurable Intelligent Surface for the Millimeter-Wave Frequency Band: Design and Measurement Results: Active RIS Path Loss Model

 \section{Active RIS Path Loss Model}

-A path loss model for a passive RIS with rectangular elements is considered in \cite{tang2020wireless,tang2022path} which we are extending to the case of an active RIS.
-We are considering that there is no direct link between TX and RX and there is a \ac{LoS} channel for the TX-RIS and the RIS-RX links.
-Therefore, the received power $P_{\text{R}}$ can be written as:
+A path loss model for a passive RIS with rectangular elements is presented in \cite{tang21} for below 6\,GHz and a refined model for the mmWave frequency range in \cite{tang22}.
+We are considering that there is no direct link between BS and UE and there is a line-of-sight (LOS) channel for the BS-RIS and the RIS-UE link.
+The BS is located at $\Vec{a}=(a_\text{x},a_\text{y},a_\text{z})$ in Cartesian coordinates.
+We also use spherical coordinates $\tilde{\Vec{a}}=(a_r, a_\varphi, a_\theta)$ depending on the context.
+We measure azimuth $a_\varphi$ between the x-axis and the projection of the vector $\tilde{\Vec{a}}$ on the x-y plane and elevation $a_\theta$ between the projection in the x-y plane and the vector itself.
+The radius $a_\rho=|\tilde{\Vec{a}}|$, see Fig. \ref{fig:RIScoordinates}.